 How can we get to a world in which every human being is safe: fed, clothed, sheltered, educated and cared for so that every person can contribute the most fully to Humanity?

-per Covey: starting with The Eventual End Goals of The Four Freedoms Movement (allowing each person to contribute fully): (Note that this post is updated in the above link to the 5th draft of the Do Better guidebook for Project Do Better…)
+per Covey: starting with The Eventual End Goals of The Four Freedoms Movement (allowing each person to contribute fully): (Note that this post is updated in the above link to the published version of the Do Better guidebook for Project Do Better…)

 (With 40-60 years of steps in between…)